RustInFinance/etradeTaxReturnHelper/README.md

-# e-trade-tax-return-helper
+# etradeTaxReturnHelper
 Project that parse e-trade PDF brokerage statements and compute total gross gain and tax paid in US that are needed for tax return forms out of US.

 ### Data for Tax form from captial gains (PIT-38 in Poland)
 1) Download PDF documents from a year you are filling your tax return form for example: Brokerage Statement <xxx>.pdf
-2) Build and run program
+2) Install this program: cargo install etradeTaxReturnHelper
-cargo run -- <your PDF documents that MAY contains dividends transaction e.g. "*.pdf">
+3) Run: etradeTaxReturnHelper <your PDF documents that MAY contains dividends transaction e.g. "*.pdf">

-### Dependencies
-- Rust compiler and cargo package manager

-### FAQ

 ### License
 BSD 3-Clause License